charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 };
 ```

-Get rid of the arrow function syntax, which is cutting edge experimental code that JSCS is not handling correctly:
+Get rid of the arrow function syntax, which is lovely cutting edge experimental code that JSCS is not handling correctly:

 ```javascript
 onAddressChange(event) {